maflcko/b-c-gui-translations-review/reviews/sv.md

         <translation>Vid avstängning av denna inställning kommer den fullständiga blockkedjan behövas laddas ned igen.</translation>

 YES
-The Swedish translation is somewhat awkward and does not convey the meaning clearly.
-The phrase "Vid avstängning av denna inställning" is incorrect since "avstängning" means "turning off" or "shutting down," which does not fit well with "reverting this setting."
-Also, the word order and phrasing could be more natural.
+The translation is understandable but not entirely accurate.
+The English says "Reverting this setting requires re-downloading the entire blockchain," which means if you change the setting back, you have to re-download the blockchain.
+The Swedish translation instead says "When disabling this setting, the entire blockchain will need to be downloaded again," changing the nuance from "reverting" (could be enable or disable) to specifically "turning off" (disable).

-A better translation would be:
+Correct translation:
-"Att återställa denna inställning kräver att hela blockkedjan laddas ner igen."
+Att återställa denna inställning kräver att hela blockkedjan laddas ned igen.
 ```

 ```
         <source>Privacy mode activated for the Overview tab.
 To unmask the values, uncheck Settings-&gt;Mask values.</source>
         <translation>Privat läge aktiverad för fliken Översikt.
 För att visa data, bocka ur Inställningar &gt; Dölj data.</translation>

 YES
-There is a spelling error in the translation: "Privat läge" should be "Integritetsläge" or "Integritetsläge aktiverat".
-"Privat läge" is not a correct Swedish phrase in this context.
-Also, "lägen" was written as "läge" but the correct phrasing is "Integritetsläge aktiverad" (Privacy mode activated).
-The rest is mostly correct, but the phrase "För att visa data" is acceptable but "För att avmaskera värden" (to unmask the values) would be more precise.
+There is a minor issue: "Privat läge" should be one word, "Privatl&auml;ge".
+"Visa data" is a good paraphrase for "unmask the values", and "bocka ur Inställningar > Dölj data" is acceptable, though "värden" would be more accurate than "data" for "values".

 Correct translation:
-Integritetsläge aktiverat för fliken Översikt.
-För att avmaskera värden, bocka ur Inställningar &gt; Dölj värden.
+Privatläge aktiverat för fliken Översikt.
+För att visa värden, bocka ur Inställningar &gt; Dölj värden.
 ```

 ```
         <source>Transaction has %1 unsigned inputs.</source>
         <translation>Transaktion %1 har osignerad indata.</translation>

 YES
-The translation misplaces the format specifier and mistranslates "unsigned inputs."
-The English sentence means the transaction has a certain number (%1) of unsigned inputs (inputs not signed).
-The correct Swedish translation should keep %1 next to "osignerade indata" and properly pluralize "indata" (plural of input) to match the context.
+The translation is incorrect and does not accurately reflect the plural ("inputs") and structure of the source sentence. "%1" should indicate the number of unsigned inputs and appears before "osignerad indata", making the sentence unclear.

 Correct translation:
 Transaktionen har %1 osignerade indata.
 ```